Constraints on the dark sector from electroweak precision observables: Dark photon formalism

-Due to kinetic mixing, the SM weak couplings of the $Z$ boson to leptons and quarks will be modified, and the dark photon will also couple to SM particles.
+Due to kinetic mixing, the SM weak couplings of the $Z$ boson to both leptons and quarks will be modified, and the dark photon will also couple to SM particles.
 In our framework, both $Z$ and $A_D$ will couple to dark fermions.
-All the physical couplings depend on only two parameters, $M_{A_D}$ and $\epsilon$.
+The interacting Lagrangian becomes